 - Fever or chills

 - Congestion or runny nose

 Most people have manageable symptoms and fully recover.
 Those with certain underlying health conditions and who are over age 60 are at a higher risk of infection and related complications.
 However, don’t assume that you’re safe from COVID or its complications if you’re young and healthy.
 Anyone can get very sick from the virus.

 What should I do if I have flu-like symptoms?

 We ask that you do this before heading to the ER or seeking care at your doctor’s office, unless your symptoms worsen, and you have no other options for care.
-The ER is a crowded place, and the risk of infection to you and others is higher there.
+The ER is often a crowded place, and the risk of infection to you and others is higher there.

 What can people do to prevent the spread of COVID-19?

-- Practice social distancing.
+- Practice physical distancing.
 Don’t shake hands, avoid crowds and stay at least 6 feet away from others, especially if you aren’t vaccinated.